Seafood giant Clearwater convicted of 'gross violation' in lobster fishery | CBC News

 Senior management ignored DFO warnings about storing traps at ocean bottom

-The decision to prosecute North America's largest shellfish producer occurred in the midst of a lengthy and still ongoing lobby effort by Clearwater to change the rule it broke: a Canadian requirement that fishing gear at sea must be tended every 72 hours.
+The decision to prosecute North America's largest shellfish producer occurred amid a lengthy and still ongoing lobby effort by Clearwater to change the rule it broke: a Canadian requirement that fishing gear at sea must be tended every 72 hours.

 Clearwater company CS ManPar was convicted for storing 3,800 lobster traps on the ocean bottom off the Nova Scotia coast for upward of two months in the fall of 2017 — for 17 consecutive days on one occasion, 31 consecutive days on another.